Fellow-Consulting-AG/docapp-docs/docs/en/example/export-excel.md

 ## Step 2 - Export Results to Excel

-Next, we'll use the "Spreadsheet File" node to export the results from Docbits (DOC²) to an Excel file.
+Next, we'll use the "Spreadsheet File" node to export the results from DocBits (DOC²) to an Excel file.
 We'll also use the "Function" node to format the data and prepare it for upload to Dropbox.

 ## Step 3 - Upload to Dropbox